 Varsity Head Coach

 Coach Josephson is honored with the responsibilities of leading his alma mater.
-Ryan is a 2002 graduate of Camas High School where he was a standout player in football and basketball during his high school career.
+Ryan is a 2002 graduate of Camas High School where he played football and basketball during his high school career.
 After receiving his Masters in Education from Portland State University, Ryan returned home to begin a career at Camas High School.
-Coach Josephson is now in his 11th year of teaching biology and 9th year of coaching basketball.
-During his time as a girls basketball assistant coach, he contributed towards accomplishments such as the 2010 GSHL 3A district title in addition to a school record 19 wins in a season while reaching the 2012 WIAA 3A Regional playoffs.
-Upon joining the boys basketball program, he served as an assistant for the 2015 team that reached the WIAA 4A Regional playoffs and played a significant role in helping the varsity during its most successful era in the last fifty years.
-When Ryan is not in the gym with his team, he commits his time to being a loving father for his two young children, Finley and Everett, and also makes sure to appreciate his amazing wife Emily for all of her support.
+Coach Josephson is now in his 14th year of teaching biology and 12th year of coaching basketball.
+In six seasons as head coach, Ryan has guided the Papermakers to two consecutive 4A GSHL league championships in 2022 and 2023.
+2023 also marked the best season in school history with a 6th place finish in the 4A state tournament.
+For his efforts, Coach Josephson has been named the 4A GSHL Coach of the Year in both of the past two seasons.
+When Ryan is not in the gym with his team, he commits his time to being a loving father for his two young children, Finley and Everett, and also makes sure to appreciate his wonderful wife Emily for all of her support.

 Varsity Assistant Coach

-Coach Chilian grew up in Valparaiso, IN where he played varsity basketball and ran track and cross country.
+Coach Chilian grew up in Valparaiso, Indiana where he participated in varsity basketball, track, and cross country.
 Graduating in 1985, he attended the United States Military Academy in West Point NY, graduating with a BA in Physics and a commission as an officer in the US Army.
 He spent most of his 5 year military commitment in the 2nd Ranger Battalion, and then another 23 years in various corporate leadership roles.
 Today, Coach Chilian works a portfolio of leadership consulting engagements and entrepreneurships.
-For the past 10 years he has coached Camas Select teams of all ages and most recently assisted Coach Farland with the 9th grade team.
-One of Coach Chilian's greatest passions is to use the game of basketball to coach young men in the pursuit of life, fulfilling commitments to others and creating character and talent by practicing valuable habits, above all the habit of pursuing excellence.
-He lives with his wife of 27 years, Shannon, and his son Matthew, a Freshman at CHS.
-His other sons are Zachary, a Freshman at the University of Washington, and Nathan, a Junior at the United States Military Academy at West Point.
+For the past 13 years, Erik has coached Camas Select teams of all ages, assisted with the freshman team, and is now in his second year assisting the varsity program.
+One of Coach Chilian's greatest passions is to use the game of basketball to coach young men in the pursuit of life, fulfilling commitments to others, and creating character and talent by practicing valuable habits.
+Above all, the habit of pursuing excellence.
+He lives with his wife of 30 years, Shannon, and his son Matthew, a senior at CHS.
+His other sons are Zachary, a senior at the University of Washington, and Nathan, an Infantry Officer in the United States Army.

 Varsity Assistant Coach